clj-commons/citrus/README.md

 **resolved data**

-In the above example you may have noticed `@(:state r)`.
-When rendering on server *Scrum* collects resolved data and provides application state in an atom behind `:state` key of the reconciler.
+In the above example you may have noticed that we create `state` atom, pass it into reconciler and then dereference it once rendering is done.
+When rendering on server *Scrum* collects resolved data into an atom behind `:state` key of the reconciler, if the atom is provided.
 This data should be rendered into HTML to rehydrate the app once it is initialized on the client-side.

-*NOTE*: in order to retrieve resolved data reconciler's state should be dereferenced only after `rum/render-html` call.
+*NOTE*: in order to retrieve resolved data the atom should be dereferenced only after `rum/render-html` call.

 **synchronous subscriptions**